WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 HTTP2 addressed the second of these with the introduction of pushes and long running requests.
 However, its usage of TCP was still a problem.
 This has finally been addressed with the arrival of QUIC and HTTP3.
-QUIC is based on UDP, and it introduces the concept of a stream.
+QUIC is based on UDP, and it introduces the concept of a stream that can be set up with zero RTT.
 These streams are carried over UDP, and though are still reliable, there is no head of line blocking across streams.
 This change has made it possible for HTTP to support VoIP applications.

 # Solution Requirements